 It’s no secret that the product cycle for the road cycling industry saw the reimagination and evolution of aerodynamic race bikes.
 With the majority of the industry’s biggest hitters unveiling all-new wind-cheating steeds all pushing the envelope of what is possible within the UCI rule book – the future of aero looks bright.

-So with that in mind, we’ve scoured our marketplace with starry eyes and lined up our top picks of the best money-no-object aero road bikes to be had in 2019.
+So with that in mind, we’ve scoured our marketplace with starry eyes and lined up our top picks of the best money-no-object aero road bikes to be had.

 Orbea Orca Aero M10i Team